Silk Threadwrapping Flower Apprentice

 Hydrangea headpieces, made by Lingyuanji (“泠渊集”) Shop

 She flips to the next.
 “The same is true with this picture.
 The colors and delicacy remind me of a Rococo painting.
 Ah!
-That’s why these must go with the Western Lolita style.”
+That’s why these must go with the Western Lolita style,” she muses out loud.

 “That’s so cool.
-I’ve also noticed a trend in using pearls—why pearls in particular?
+I’ve also noticed a recurring trend among new-wave Chanhua artists in using pearls—why pearls in particular?
 Why not other gems?”
 I ask.

 Dayu smiles at me.
-“First of all, pearls are definitely more accessible.
-The ones that aren’t superb in quality aren’t that expensive but are still pretty to use.
+“First of all, pearls are definitely more affordable.
+Even if they’re not the top grade, they still look great and feel pretty.
 Rather than using plastic, I’d prefer my clients to be adorned with pearls.
 Second, their elegance goes with various styles, whether an extremely traditional look or a more modern one.
 Classy never goes wrong.”

 “Are there any of your works that aren’t flowers?
 Or, are threadwrapping flowers only limited to flowers?”